Yes, I think this is my most attractive FAQ title since “Quantification heuristics”. Hurray.

 Thus, profiles tend to note what is out-of-norm.
 We don’t note for every character from a humanoid and binoculate species that they have two eyes and/or two legs.
 We do note when it’s not the case.

 The listing of languages thus follows the same logic.
 The historical norm in American comic books stories is that everybody speaks English.
-Speaking further languages, or not speaking English, is out-of-norm.
+Speaking more languages, or not speaking English, is out-of-norm.
 And thus encoded in the stats.

 Everybody from Bgztl has the Dispersal Power.
 But we keep listing Dispersal in our stats for Bgztlians.
 Even though our readers from Bgztl make fun of me about it.
 Because the norm is Earth Humans and not Bgztl Humans.

-This goes on and on.
 I’m going to note that Gravedigger (Ulysses Hazard) runs into severe issues with racism and prejudice.
 Especially since that forms his origin sequence.
 But there’s no note that Bruce Wayne doesn’t.

 Impact on tags